Author

 Unlike the traditional approaches to scaling, which either led to overprovisioning, resulting in wasted resources, or underprovisioning, leading to performance issues, we at Lucidity bring you a dynamic, responsive, and automated cloud storage solution.

 Our Autoscaler intelligently fine-tunes storage capacity in a manner that navigates through sudden surges in traffic and strategically optimizes costs during low activity periods through seamless expansion and shrinkage.
 The result is both optimal performance and a significant increase in cost efficiency.
-With just three clicks, you can save up to 70% on cloud storage expenses, eliminating downtime and performance concerns.

 Quick expansion and shrinkage: Regardless of a spike in demand or a period of low activity, Lucidity's Managed Disk Auto-scaler seamlessly expands and shrinks to accommodate the requirement.